-As a general rule, all areas that come in contact with food during the year must be cleaned well, even this year (unless sold to the goy).
+As a general rule, all areas that come in contact with food during the year must be cleaned well, unless sold to a goy.

-1. Kitchen:

-- a.
+- 1. Kitchen: - a.
 All cabinets, refrigerators, freezers, stoves, counters, and tables that are used during the year must be cleaned well if they will be used on Pesach. - b.
 Stoves, tables and countertops must either be kashered or covered with a double covering. - c.
-Walls in the kitchen and eating areas (within reach of a person's hands) should be washed - d.
+Walls in the kitchen and eating areas (within reach) should be washed - d.
 Refrigerators and freezers must be cleaned very well.
 One should get into the corners and crevices, as far as possible, though there is no need to take it apart.
 If one can see chametz that is beyond his reach, it is advisable to spray detergent or bleach onto it. - e.
 Chairs and highchairs must be cleaned in all the crevices, yet do not need to be taken apart.
 Unreachable chametz, that can be seen under the plastic may be ignored.